UU-cellbiology/PTU_Reader/README.md

 ## Output #1: lifetime ordered stack

-This is 8-bit stack containing 4096 frames *(since v.0.0.7 it will be trimmed to max observed value)*.
-Each frame corresponds to a lifetime value.
-Why 4096?
-It is number of time registers in PicoQuant module.
-To get real time value in nanoseconds (ns), you need to know frequency of laser pulses during acquisition.
-Suppose laser frequency is 40MHz.
-That means distance between pulses is 1/40x10^6 = 25 ns.
-That means this period is splitted by 4096 intervals, i.e. time difference between frames = 25/4096 ~ 6.1 picoseconds (ps, 10^-12).
+This is 8-bit stack containing NFRAMES frames.
+Each frame corresponds to a specific "lifetime count".
+To convert "lifetime count" (or z-stack position) to the real time value in nanoseconds (ns), you need to multiply it by the value of *MeasDesc_Resolution* parameter (provided in seconds).
+It is generated in the ImageJ Log window during PTU file loading.

-**NB:** Since v.0.0.7 stack will be trimmed to max observed value, i.e. 3210 or something else, to save a bit of memory.
+For example, *MeasDesc_Resolution* value of 9.696969697E-11 seconds is approximately equal to 97 picoseconds or 0.097 nanoseconds.
+This means that on z-slice 1 we have photons with detected lifetime of zero, at z-slice 2 photons with detected lifetime of 97 ps, z-slice 3 is 97*2=194 ns, etc.

 The intensity of pixel at *x*,*y* position corresponds to the number of photons with this lifetime during the *whole acquisition*.
 Don't forget to do *Image->Adjust->Brightness/Contrast* to see the signal.